 “[H]acktivist groups are evolving and have demonstrated improved malicious skills.
 They are acquiring and using specialized search engines to identify Internet-facing control systems, taking advantage of the growing arsenal of exploitation tools developed specifically for control systems.”

-ICS threats can cause significant damage to any sort of industrial plant, some in terms of lost time or production and others, more dangerously, with actual physical damage.
-Most, but not all, are financially motivated, demanding excessive payment for the removal or cessation of the malware.
+ICS threats cause significant damage to all types of industrial plants, some in terms of lost time or production and others, more dangerously, with actual physical damage.
+Most threats, but not all, are financially motivated, demanding excessive payment for the removal or cessation of the malware.